mjhea0/thinkful-mentor/angular/fundamentals/services/singletons.md

 ### What's happening?

-Here have private variables and functions by encapsulating variable and function declarations inside a closure, and exposing only those that we want to be publicly accessible.
+Here we have private variables and functions because the declarations are encapsulated inside a closure.
+We then expose only those that we want to be publicly accessible.

 Run this in your console.
 What happens?